oracle/node-oracledb/doc/api.md

 The `executeMany()` method supports IN, IN OUT and OUT binds for most data types except [PL/SQL Collection Associative Arrays](#plsqlindexbybinds).

+The version of this function which accepts a number of iterations should be used when no bind parameters are required or when all bind parameters are OUT binds.

 See [Batch Statement Execution](#batchexecution) for more information.